Best year ever? - regional rugby

 Wairarapa-Bush: 1981.
 The Brian Lochore-coached side gained promotion to the first division by winning all nine NPC second division matches as well as tipping over first division sides Hawke’s Bay and Marlborough.

 Wellington: 1920.
-Wellington put the Ranfurly Shield on the line home and away.
+Wellington put the Ranfurly Shield on the line at home and away.
 This was not just a case of ‘taking it to the provinces’: the shield was defended in Auckland and Otago before being lost in Southland in the 11th challenge of the season.

 Nelson Bays: 1999.
 Warren Johnston’s last-gasp penalty gave his side a 14–13 victory over Bay of Plenty in the NPC second division final.

 Marlborough: 1973.
 A lay-down misère.
 One of the greatest upsets in Ranfurly Shield history against Canterbury was followed by five successful defences.
-The Red Devils clocked up twelve wins, one loss and one draw.
+The Red Devils clocked up 12 wins, one loss and one draw.

 Buller: 1949.
 Buller lost only once in a season that saw them come agonisingly close to winning the Ranfurly Shield from Otago, drawing a dramatic challenge 6-all.